 How heat and UV can affect building panels

-Occasionally we’re blessed with a spell of warm weather in the UK and after the two days has passed it tends to go back to normal.
-However, these inconsistent hot spells can be having a major impact on your buildings.
+Occasionally we’re blessed with a spell of warm weather in the UK, but after the two days have passed, it tends to go back to normal.
+However, these inconsistent hot spells can have a major impact on your buildings.

-Warm conditions can cause the materials on large buildings to expand and contract, forcing it to return to its original shape when it cools back down and its this exact process that causes the layers of material to lose its chemical protection.
+Warm conditions can cause the materials on large buildings to expand and contract, forcing it to return to its original shape when it cools back down; it’s this exact process that causes the layers of material to lose its chemical protection.
+Due to the expansion of material, coatings can often become stretched causing them to flake or pucker once resized.

-In most cases, a cladding repair will be needed to improve the structure before applying a water resistant protective coating.
+When the materials do expand, it can also cause it to warp or change shape, which in turn can cause damage to the cladding panels.
+In some cases, cladding repair will be needed to improve the structure before applying a water-resistant protective coating.

 How buildings exposed to rain and damp conditions are affected

 We know that the UK gets a lot of wet weather as we see it most days!
-However, rain and additional wet conditions can significantly affect a buildings panels and roof materials in the long term.
+However, rain and additional wet conditions can significantly affect building’s panels and roof materials in the long term.

 Here’s how you can choose a coating for your building

-As a facilities manager its important to get the internal and external cladding coatings right.
-Fail and you could see yourselves paying more and more for off site spraying and repairs.
+As a facilities manager, it’s important to get the internal and external cladding coatings right.
+By not doing so you could experience a wide range of additional costs, from repairs and replacements.
+So it’s imperative you book in for onsite spraying and other cladding treatments.

-One of the best ways to identify what coating you need is to ask yourself a couple of questions.
+One of the best ways to identify what coating or treatment you may need is to ask yourself a couple of questions.
 The best questions tend to include: